Window Replacement Cost Calculator

 Soft-Lite Imperial LS vs. Revere Berkshire Elite

-Andy, the Soft-Lite Imperial LS window is by far the better made of these two windows.
+Andy, Soft-Lite Imperial LS windows are by far the better made of these two windows.
 Assuming the installation is equal in quality, I wouldn't hesitate to go with the Soft-Lite option.